 NATO Parliamentary Assembly

-The Bundestag sends 12 Members, who sit on the Assembly's five committees: the Political Committee, the Defence and Security Committee, the Economics and Security Committee, the Committee on the Civil Dimension of Security, and the Science and Technology Committee.
+The Bundestag sends 12 Members, who sit on the Assembly's five committees: the Political Committee, the Defence and Security Committee, the Economics and Security Committee, the Committee on Democracy and Security, and the Science and Technology Committee.
 The delegation, which also includes six members of the Bundesrat, is headed by Dr. Johann Wadephul (CDU/CSU).
 Marja-Liisa Völlers (SPD) is the deputy head of the Bundestag delegation.
 The NATO Parliamentary Assembly is funded by contributions from the member parliaments.